New Statute of Limitations for Medical Providers Seeking to Collect Medical Debt

 It is not uncommon for a debt collection lawsuit to be met with a medical malpractice counterclaim by a patient.
 In New York, the statute of limitations on medical malpractice is 2.5 years.
 Many of our healthcare clients hold on to their medical debt claims for 2.5 years to avoid a situation where a counterclaim is asserted against them for medical malpractice in the debt collection lawsuit.

-In the past, when the statute of limitations to collect medical debt was six years, this provided little need for oversight or diligence.
+When the statute of limitations to collect medical debt was six years, this provided little need for oversight or diligence.
 The difference between the two limitations periods was 4.5 years.
 Now, the difference between the statute of limitations on medical malpractice and to collect a debt is only six months.

 What that means is that medical billing staff and billing agents must be very diligent and get their medical debt claims into the hands of a litigation attorney quickly.